Leonhard Ragaz: Biography

-In 1921, he resigned as professor, stating that he could not continue to educate ministers for the bourgeois Swiss Reformed Church.

-He and his family moved to the proletarian Aussersihl district of Zurich.
-He remained involved with the labour movement, editing his journal Neue Wege, until his death in Zurich on 6 December 1945.
+In 1921 at the age of 53, Ragaz resigned from his chair because it had become impossible for him to train pastors for the bourgeois Swiss Reformed Church.
+He and his family moved to the proletarian Aussersihl district of Zürich.
+He remained involved with the labour movement, editing his journal Neue Wege he was recognised and been added to the International Reconciliation Society to maintain peace, until his death in Zürich on 6 December 1945.

 Religious socialism and pacifism

 For Ragaz, the Early Church was based on a spirit of cooperation and collectivity.